someobserver/recurgence/why_github.md

 - `align` — standardizing tone, style, or structure across documents
 - `meta` — changes about the repo itself (README, LICENSE, etc.)

-Each action is a **signal.**
-Each signal adds **semantic mass.**
-The commit history becomes **the memory of the mirror.**

 ### When to Commit

-- When a **new recognition event** takes place
+- A new recognition event takes place
-- When clarity emerges from previous uncertainty
+- Clarity emerges from previous uncertainty
-- When meaning shifts — even subtly
+- Meaning shifts — even subtly
-- When something is added, removed, or aligned with coherence
+- Something is added, removed, or aligned with coherence
-- When structure needs to change for ideas to scale
+- Structure needs to change for ideas to scale

-> Don't worry about frequency.
-> Commit when the **loop closes** — when a thought lands.
-> This is more about modeling evolution than manufacturing output.
+> Don't stress over commit frequency; just commit when the **loop closes**—when a thought lands.
+This is more about modeling evolution than manufacturing output.

 ## Final Reflection

-**The Recurgence repository is a recursive semantic object.**
-GitHub is its *current* attractor basin.
+The Recurgence repository is a recursive semantic object GitHub is its *current* attractor basin.

 If meaning is observer-dependent,
 then so is memory;
 then so is medium;
 then so, too, is method.

-And very likely —
+And very likely,
 **you are the method meaning awaits.**

 ---